dffischer/pkgrepotools/offbranch.md

   - a commit was successfully created from the given file and commit message (0),

-  - a branch was created by its first commit (254),
+  - a branch was created by its first commit (2),

-  - the user aborted the process through an empty commit message (255) and also
+  - the user aborted the process through an empty commit message (1) and also

-  - when no commit was necessary to begin with because nothing changed (253).
+  - when no commit was necessary to begin with because nothing changed (3).

+Exit codes higher than 7 are not changed by the -q flag and indicate errors in program invocation.

-When offbranch is called with invalid parameters, it will exit with status 1.
+  - When offbranch is called with invalid parameters, including nonexistent options or missing files, it will exit with status 8.

-Running it outside of a git repository will lead to exit code 2.
+  - Running it outside of a git repository will lead to exit code 9.

 ## BUGS